Couples Therapy Registration

 - the initial screening meeting (30-50 minutes) will be online in Zoom, then you will be assigned to your therapist

-- your first meeting with your therapist would be in our offices, to meet, establish relationship, and get off to a good start.
-We are following strict safety measures during this meeting- ask if you would like all the details.
+- your first meeting with your therapist is typically in our offices, to meet, establish relationship, and get off to a good start.
 If you live in Virginia, but far from our offices in Virginia Beach then we can do the first meeting by Zoom.

 - after that the therapist and you will decide together whether in-person meetings are best or online meetings.
-In-person meetings are subject to policy changes as the pandemic conditions change in our area.
+In-person meetings are subject to policy changes if healthcare official directives change in our area.